Stringy Hodge numbers of Pfaffian double mirrors and Homological Projective Duality: Introduction

 where $q=uv$, and $\binom{n/2}{k}_{q^2}=\prod_{j=k+1}^{\frac{n}{2}}\frac{q^{2j}-1}{q^{2j-2k}-1}$ is the $q$-binomial coefficient. \end{theorem}

 Applying a similar argument to the odd-dimensional cases (without modifying the discrepancies), we obtain the following result, generalizing previous result of Borisov and Libgober.

-\begin{theorem}[= Theorem \ref{thm-equality odd dim}] Let $n$ be odd, and let $X_W$ and $Y_W$ be the Pfaffian double mirrors corresponding to a generic $l$-dimensional subspace $W\subseteq \wedge^2 V^{\vee}$.
+\begin{theorem}[= Theorem \ref{thm-equality odd dim}] Let $n$ be an odd integer, and let $X_W$ and $Y_W$ be the Pfaffian double mirrors corresponding to a generic $l$-dimensional subspace $W\subseteq \wedge^2 V^{\vee}$.
 Then we have the following relation between the stringy $E$-functions of $X_W$ and $Y_W$:

 \end{theorem}